gridxdev/bluegrid-docs/Writerside/topics/introduction/Features-and-functions.md

-# Introduction
+# Features and functions

 The page is under construction.
-Please check back later...
+Please check back later.

-## Features and functionalities

 <list type="bullet" >
 <li><a href="Folders.md"><b>Folders</b></a>